Boorooma

 Boorooma is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Boorooma, as per the latest Census, 92.3% of dwellings were houses, with the remaining 7.6% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Boorooma stood at 12.5%, with mortgaged dwellings at 50.5% and rented ones at 37.0%.
-The median monthly mortgage repayment was $1,950, higher than Non-Metro NSW's average of $1,733.
-Median weekly rent in Boorooma was $415, compared to Non-Metro NSW's $330.
-Nationally, Boorooma's mortgage repayments exceeded the Australian average of $1,863, while rents were substantially higher than the national figure of $375.
+Boorooma's dwelling structures, as per the latest Census, consisted of 92.3% houses and 7.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Boorooma was at 12.5%, with mortgaged dwellings at 50.5% and rented ones at 37.0%.
+The median monthly mortgage repayment in Boorooma was $1,950, higher than Regional NSW's average of $1,733.
+Median weekly rent in Boorooma was recorded at $415, compared to Regional NSW's $330.
+Nationally, Boorooma's mortgage repayments are higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing